winnchow/gettingcleaningdata/README.md

 ## To run the R script: ##

-Before running the R script, you have to download the raw data and unzip it in the working directory.

 The raw data is the data collected from the accelerometers from the Samsung Galaxy S smartphone.

 A full description is available at the site where the data was obtained: